andreodendaal/algorithm_javascript/README.md

 Basic Algorithms in Javascript

 Unit tests run using Mocha Framework,
-Development done in the Webstorm IDE
+Development done using the Webstorm IDE.